Beating the Heat: Protect Your Plants From Heat Stress

 Choose Heat-Tolerant Plants

 There are many plants out there that love the sun and thrive in the intense heat of summer’s peak.
-For more information and a list of plants that will stay happy and vibrant throughout summer, see this post.
+For more information and a list of plants that will stay happy and vibrant throughout summer, wait a few days and we will be posting an in-depth list of the best heat-tolerant plants.

 Take Care of Yourself